 - Fill out the EX-17 (like you did for your first student stay card)

-- Volante de Empadronamiento (which you can request by booking an appointment through your local city hall’s website.
-This one is for anyone in Madrid.) or copy of your most recent bill
+- Volante de Empadronamiento (which you can request by booking an appointment* through your local city hall’s website.
+This one is for anyone in Madrid) or a copy of your most recent water, electricity, Internet or phone bill in your name

 - Expired TIE (original and copy)